jagoe/fvtt-module-focus-sheet/README.md

 If opened without PopOut!, it will be opened relative to the top-left corner of your Foundry VTT viewport.\
 If opened using PopOut!, it will be opened relative to the top-left corner of the main window.

+_Caveat:_ Some browser do not support moving windows across screens.

 ### (TBD) Minimize and Restore Sheets on Turn End/Start

 Enabling these settings will minimize the last sheet once a turn has ended, freeing up space and restore a minimized